 Both Caso and Vasconcelos came to the conclusion that it was necessary to promote the formation of a new type of man.
 For them, neither reason nor science was capable of achieving human values.
-They argued for the primacy of emotion in identity formation, isolating what they saw as the inherently emotional nature of Mexicans which meant that they acted only through emotion, enthusiasm and inspiration.172 Vasconcelos's concept of the 'new man' of the cosmic race appears close to being racist and it must be remembered that the book (published in 1924) was written in a period when eugenics still had some currency.
-Vasconcelos rejected the crude determinism of Darwin and the Positivists in favour of the Mendelevian position: 173
+They argued for the primacy of emotion in identity formation, isolating what they saw as the inherently emotional nature of Mexicans which meant that they acted only through emotion, enthusiasm and inspiration.
+Vasconcelos's concept of the 'new man' of the cosmic race appears close to being racist and it must be remembered that the book (published in 1924) was written in a period when eugenics still had some currency.
+Vasconcelos rejected the crude determinism of Darwin and the Positivists in favour of the Mendelevian position:

-170 José Vasconcelos, La raza cósmica (Mexico City: Porrúa, 2012), pp. 6-7.
+&lt;sup>170 José Vasconcelos, La raza cósmica (Mexico City: Porrúa, 2012), pp. 6-7.

 Si reconocemos que la Humanidad gradualmente se acerca al tercer período de su destino, comprenderemos que la obra de la fusión de las razas se va a verificar en el continente iberoamericano [...]
-Las leyes de la emoción, la belleza y la alegría regirán la elección de parejas, con un resultado infinitamente superior al de esa eugénica fundada en la razón científica.174 dom, sympathy and beauty, would lead to the formation of a new type of human being, infinitely superior to any that had existed heretofore.
+Las leyes de la emoción, la belleza y la alegría regirán la elección de parejas, con un resultado infinitamente superior al de esa eugénica fundada en la razón científica.
+174

+He believed that a mixing of races, facilitated in accordance with the rules of social freedom, sympathy and beauty, would lead to the formation of a new type of human being, infinitely superior to any that had existed heretofore.
 Mendel's law, he thought, would lead to the gradual perfecting of the species: